kids-eat/KidsEat/README.md

 **Second Stage:** develop an iOS version of the app.

-**Third Stage:**  propose the project to United States Department of Agriculture (USDA) for it to be used across partner USDA summer meal programs nationally.
+**Third Stage:**  propose the project to United States Department of Agriculture (USDA) for it to be used across partner USDA Summer Food Service Programs nationally.

 ## Installation Guide
 The app can be installed and tested in 5 steps: